hirrolot/poica/README.md

 ### Any pitfalls?

 The only pitfall I discovered so far is scary macro errors, describing consequences, not causes.
 However, in user code they can be solved by just carefully looking at line numbers that trigger an error.

+### Why they are called algebraic?

+A [good explanation](https://codewords.recurse.com/issues/three/algebra-and-calculus-of-algebraic-data-types) is given by [Joel Burget](https://codewords.recurse.com/about#Joel%20Burget).